jyoung4242/jyoung4242/README.md

 ## I'm from the midwest United States, and I'm a hobbyist developer.
 I enjoy learning new technologies, and recently have been:

 🔭 I’m currently working on ...
-- **Demon Siege**, a cooperative, deck building card game developed in Godot
+- **Demon Siege**, a cooperative, deck building card game developed in Godot and/or Typescript

 🌱 I’m currently learning ...